GREATDANELADY.COM

 Debunking Myths on Dog Bloat and Torsion

-Over the years we have heard "theories" about the cause of bloat, and the internet has helped to keep these myths/ theories alive and well in 2007.
+Over the years we have heard "theories" about the cause of bloat, and the internet has helped to keep these myths/ theories alive and well in 2013.
 We have been told to watch the excessive consumption of water, particularly after exercise, to me this is just common sense, after all we do not jog or swim after a full meal.
-Then we were told to soak food before feeding to see if it swells, which we now know is wrong because soaking actually destroy nutrients and swelling has NOTHING to do with bloat.
-Then we have the controversy over the use of saponines in beet pulp (Beet Pulp Myth) which is not based in any research and was generated by a dog food company in the 1970's.
-Of course there is the theory of pelletized foods vs baked foods, and the absolutely ludicrous issue of citric acid and raised dishes, NONE of which are the cause of bloat!
+Then we were told to soak food before feeding to see if it swells, which we now know is WRONG because soaking actually destroy nutrients and destroys any beneficial bacteria sprayed on the outside of the food.
+Then it makes it worse because the swelling of the kibble has NOTHING to do with bloat other than the soaking or hot water has killed off most of the nutrition. (keep in mind you should never soak puppy food either..put the kibble through a food processor or blender to get a powder, then mix your liquid with it to make a porridge for your weaning babies.
+Add additional probiotics to this mixture as well because they are born with a sterile GI tract.)

-For the past 30 years research has been looking at this condition, as well as other health issues, through old paradigms and with no input from the professional breeders and their practical experience and knowledge.
-In spite of the thousands of dollars donated to the Morris Foundation, we are no further ahead in solving these problems and have no credible information.
-I believe there needs to be a dialogue between the research and professional breeders in order to solve the origin of this problem.
-Gathering data by university research people, after a dog has bloated, really does little in addressing the cause or prevention and thus calls for a more creative approach to solving these dreaded condition.
+For the past 35 years research has been looking at this condition, as well as other health issues, through old paradigms and with no input from the professional breeders and their practical experience and knowledge.
+In spite of the thousands of dollars donated to the Morris Foundation, by the GDCA, we are no further ahead in solving these problems and have no credible information.

 THE CHANGING FACE OF THE PET FOOD INDUSTRY

-The pet owners holds them accountable for the 3,000+ dogs and cats that died because of this current food recall.
+The pet owners holds them accountable for the 3,000+ dogs and cats that died because of the 2007 food recall.
 Companies to date have lost over $40K in sales as pet owners scramble to find a good product for their dogs/cats.
 I thought the industry would do a better job after the Diamond food recalls in 2006 and a few years before Nature's Variety (normally a good food) also suffered a hit in the market due to dogs dying of mycotoxins.
 A few human grade manufacturing plants upgraded equipment and scrutinized their products even more by testing their incoming ingredients and the foods after processing.

-I believe 2007 will bring us some new regulations and more testing of ingredients to prevent these unnecessary pet deaths.
-April 2007 has show remarkable growth for the smaller holistic and natural dog food companies (Eagle, Wysong, PHD, Nature's Variety, Back 2 Basics, Azmiria, Precise, Innova line etc and several manufactures of raw diets) because people are afraid of losing their pets to tainted substandard foods.
-I do feel the basis for helping prevent Bloat and torsion is to start with a high quality meat based holistic/natural line of dog food.
-I will discuss this more in detail below.
+I believe 2013 will bring us some new regulations and more testing of ingredients to prevent these unnecessary pet deaths.
+April 2007 has show remarkable growth for the smaller holistic and natural dog food companies because people are afraid of losing their pets to tainted substandard foods.

 BEEN THERE AND DONE THAT